katezach/robot_challenge_robbies/README.md

 # robot_challenge_vid

 These are the tests of our implementation in two different rooms, with two different objects.
+The results are available both as `.mp4` and `.gif` files.

 ## Videos
 The video results can be found ![here](https://github.com/katezach/robot_challenge_vid/tree/main/Vids)